edgelesssys/contrast/docs/docs/howto/cluster-setup/bare-metal.md

 The default configuration should work for a vanilla containerd installation.
 Other Kubernetes variants may need subtle tweaks.
-We'll show a configuration for k3s below, see [the node installer configuration reference](../../reference/node-installer-configuration.md) for more details.
+We'll show configurations for k3s and RKE2 below, see [the node installer configuration reference](../../reference/node-installer-configuration.md) for more details.

 ### K3s